privacygmail cleanupemail security

 (Direct connection, nothing goes through MailMop servers)

-• Browser connects directly to Gmail API
+• Your browser connects directly to the Gmail API

-• Requests metadata scope: gmail.metadata
+• Requests the metadata scope: gmail.metadata

 • Downloads headers: sender, subject, date, size